-Lisa Undercoffler is an artist and designer who lives in California's Santa Cruz Mountains but grew up in Connecticut and New York.
+Lisa Undercoffler is an artist and designer who lives in California's Santa Cruz Mountains but grew up in the northeast.
 She studied architecture at the Rhode Island School of Design, and earned her BFA at the California College of the Arts in 2005 with a major in Wood/Furniture.
 Lisa has worked extensively as a graphic designer.

 Always curious about art and craft traditions and techniques, Lisa has studied art history and theory, alternative photography processes, book binding, paper making, metal-smithing, gilding, upholstery, wood working, furniture design, ceramics, Old Master painting techniques and knitting.